-Today’s article is by Good Return.
+Today’s article is by Good Return, which seeks to improve impact investing in Asia Pacific.
 Impact investment is a growing field in international development.
 It enables the public and private sectors to collaborate to tackle the world’s most pressing issues, as captured in the UN’s Sustainable Development Goals (SDGs).
 Globally, the funds required to achieve the SDGs fall well short of the total global aid budget, with an estimated annual funding gap of USD $2.5 trillion.
 Impact investing, or investment made with the intention of creating positive social or environmental impact, holds the potential to bridge the SDG funding gap.

 Impact Connect links small and medium enterprises (SMEs) across Cambodia and Indonesia with access to finance to unlock their potential in contributing to the achievement of the SDGs.